 This is the story of how Feature Upvote came into existence.
 As with so many business stories, we began by wanting to find a solution to a problem that was really bugging us.
-We ended up coming up with a solution that other people wanted – so much they’d pay us good money for it.
+We ended up creating a solution that other people wanted – so much they’d pay us for it.

 We started off trying to solve a problem that our company had